ethereum/consensus-specs/specs/altair/light-client/sync-protocol.md

 Eth2 is designed to be light client friendly for constrained environments to access Eth2 with reasonable safety and liveness.
-Such environments include resource-constrained devices (e.g. phones for trust-minimised wallets) and metered VMs (e.g. blockchain VMs for cross-chain bridges).
+Such environments include resource-constrained devices (e.g. phones for trust-minimized wallets) and metered VMs (e.g. blockchain VMs for cross-chain bridges).

 This document suggests a minimal light client design for the beacon chain that